There are a lot of questions surrounding the ever popular topic of what is decaf coffee.

 There are many different types of decaf coffee.
 These days, decafs can come from any origin due to the nature of the processes that are able to handle smaller size lots.
 Pick a decaf coffee in the same way that you would pick any regular single origin, by looking at the flavour descriptors and story behind the coffee.

-How is coffee decaffeinated or made into ‘decaf’?
+How does decaffeinated coffee work, and how is coffee decaffeinated or made into ‘decaf’?

 Like regular coffee, decaf coffee begins as green, un-roasted beans.
 The hard beans are warmed and soaked in liquid to dissolve and remove the caffeine in one of four ways: using water alone, using a mixture of water and solvents (most commonly methylene chloride or ethyl acetate) applied either directly or indirectly, or using water and “supercritical carbon dioxide.”
 All four methods are safe, and once the caffeine is removed the beans are washed, steamed, and roasted at temperatures that evaporate all the liquids used in decaffeination.